-8. Developing the council's capacity, including the capability of its leadership and the individuals within it (Principle 5).

-8.1 Developing the council's capacity.

-- 8.1.1 The council aims to ensure that its members and officers have the skills, knowledge and capacity they need to discharge their responsibilities and recognises the value of well trained and competent people in effective service delivery.
+- 8. Developing the council's capacity, including the capability of its leadership and the individuals within it (Principle 5). - 8.1 Developing the council's capacity. - 8.1.1 The council aims to ensure that its members and officers have the skills, knowledge and capacity they need to discharge their responsibilities.
 The online corporate induction course is available for all new members and staff to familiarise themselves with protocols, procedures, values and aims of the council and is regularly reviewed. - 8.1.2 An established member training and development programme, including an induction process and regular updates throughout the year.
-Specific training is also provided to members who sit on regulatory committees, and they are unable to take up a position on these committees without having first received the relevant training. - 8.1.3 Regular reviews of activities, services and strategies are undertaken.
-These may be within the service, utilising Internal Audit or Policy and Personnel, incorporate lean management principles or external consultants.
-The Cost Reduction Plan is focused on identifying and realising efficiency savings across the organisation. - 8.1.4 Reviews often draw upon benchmarking information and research into practice at other local authorities to inform option development. - 8.1.5 The council recognises that it alone cannot necessarily impact on outcomes and collaborates with partners.
-West Norfolk Partnership typifies this with its work on promoting the reputation of the borough. - 8.1.6 Other examples of benefits from partnership working are evident in waste management, parking enforcement, community safety, cultural and regeneration activities, strategic housing and the response to Covid-19. - 8.1.7 All posts have a detailed job description and person specification.
+Specific training is also provided to members who sit on regulatory committees, and they are unable to take up a position on these committees without having first received the relevant training. - 8.1.3 Reviews often draw upon benchmarking information and research into notable practice at other local authorities to inform option development. - 8.1.4 Examples of benefits from collaborative working are evident in waste management, parking enforcement, community safety, cultural and regeneration activities, strategic housing, climate change and the response to Covid-19. - 8.2 Developing the capability of the council's leadership and other individuals. - 8.2.1 The annual appraisal process provides an opportunity to review job descriptions and the capability of employees.
+The absence management procedure informs capability and capacity considerations. - 8.2.2 All posts have a detailed job description and person specification.
 Training needs are identified through team meetings, 1:1s and annual appraisals and addressed via Personnel and/or individual services as appropriate.
-A performance related pay system provides an incentive to perform well. - 8.1.8 There were signs of capacity challenges related to additional pressures on functions such as communications, planning, regeneration, property and legal services.
-These related to additional demands from the Covid-19 response and recovery activities, customer activity, increasing governance activities, staff turnover and related recruitment challenges.
+A performance related pay system provides an incentive to perform well. - 8.2.3 Regular dialogue between the chief executive and council leadership helps to maintain a shared understanding of future direction and progress.
+Robust governance is informed by regular meetings between the three statutory officers.
+The council's senior managers and political leaders have been with the council for many years and that relationship has provided a strong foundation for broader leadership of the organisation. - 8.2.4 The scheme of delegation, Standing Orders and financial regulations are reviewed periodically and typically triggered by legal and organisational changes such as restructures. - 8.2.5 Other examples of activities to enhance capability include: - Using efficient systems and technology to provide effective support e.g. roll out of Office 365 and Microsoft Teams, Zoom and YouTube. - Telephony via the Microsoft Teams software. - Implementing appropriate human resource policies and ensuring that they are working effectively e.g. trial of absence management approach.